 “ ‘edit’ is not recognized as an internal or external command, operable program or batch file.”

-This is because of edit DOS command requires 16-bit QBASIC.EXE and it will not work on 64Bit version of Windows 8.1 and Windows 10.
-So how to edit the hosts file here?, we can use the built-in Notepad program for this purpose.
+This is because of edit DOS command requires 16-bit QBASIC.EXE which will not work on 64 Bit version of Windows 8.1 and Windows 10.
+So how to edit the hosts file here? we can use the built-in Notepad program for this purpose.

 Easily Edit the Hosts File in Windows 10 and 8.1

 Make sure you have administrative access/privilege on the computer before attempting to modify it.